 \subsection{Channel without error}

-Given a channel and a set $\mathbb{A}$ of letters (or symbols) which can be transmitted via the channel.
-Now suppose an information source generates letters in $\mathbb{A}$ following a probability distribution $P$ (so we have a random variable $X$ taking values in $\mathbb{A}$), and send the generated letters to the destination through the channel.
+Given a channel and a set $\mathbb{A}$ of letters (or symbols) which can be transmitted via the channel, we suppose an information source generates letters in $\mathbb{A}$ following a probability distribution $P$ (so we have a random variable $X$ taking values in $\mathbb{A}$), and send the generated letters to the destination through the channel.

 Suppose the channel will carry the exact letters generated by the source to the destination.
-Then, what is the amount of information received by the destination?
+Then, what is the amount of information received at the destination?
 Certainly, the destination will receive exactly the same amount of information generated or provided by the source, which is $TH(X)$ in a time period of length of $T$ symbols (with $T$ large enough).
 Namely, in a time period of symbol-length $T$, the source will generate a sequence of length $T$, the destination will receive the same sequence, no matter what the sequence generated at the source is.
 Hence, the amount of information received at the destination is on average $H(X)$ per symbol.

 The \emph{channel capacity} of a channel is the maximum amount of information on average can be obtained at the destination in a fixed time duration, e.g., per second, or per symbol (time).

-Put it differently, the channel capacity can be characterized by the maximum number of sequences on $\mathbb{A}$ we can select, and transmit on the channel, such that the destination can, in principle, determine without error, the corresponding sequences fed into the channel, based on the received sequences.
+Put it differently, the channel capacity can be characterized by the maximum number of sequences on $\mathbb{A}$ that we can select and transmit on the channel, such that the destination can based on the received sequences, in principle, determine without error the corresponding sequences fed into the channel.

 If the channel is errorless, what is the capacity of the channel?
 Well, as discussed above, the maximum amount of information can be received at the destination equals the maximum amount of information can be generated at the source.
 Therefore, the channel capacity $C$ for this case is